Global CucinaGlobal Cucina

 1. 1

-To prepare the Genoese focaccia, pour the Manitoba flour and flour into a bowl.
+To prepare Genoese focaccia, pour Manitoba flour and 00 flour into a bowl.
 Mix with a wooden spoon, then make a small hole in the center and pour in almost all of the water.

 2. 2

-Mix again to absorb the water, then add the malt and all the salt together.
+Mix again to absorb the water, then add malt and salt together.

 3. 3

-Mix, then add the remaining water and continue working with the wooden spoon until you get a smooth dough.
-Once the salt has been incorporated into the flour, you can add the crumbled fresh yeast.
+Mix, then add remaining water and continue working until you get a smooth dough.
+Once salt is incorporated, add crumbled fresh yeast.

 4. 4